Thermodynamic Remnants in Black-hole Evaporation: Summary and conclusions

 In this exercise, we explored some hidden and nontrivial aspects of Hawking's original computation on black-hole radiance.
-We demonstrated that remnant scenarios and modified black-hole interiors arise via natural mathematical manipulations of the final result of Hawking's computation which always require additional assumptions or exotic formalisms.
-Computations like these show that simple semi-classical methods in quantum gravity are much more powerful and elegant than was previously understood as they can seamlessly transition into predictions and expectations of theories of quantum gravity \cite{Arraut:2025qsh}.
+We demonstrated that remnant scenarios arise via natural symmetry arguments which otherwise always require additional assumptions or exotic formalisms.
+Computations like these show that simple semi-classical methods and symmetry arguments in quantum gravity are much more powerful and elegant than was previously understood as they can seamlessly transition into predictions and expectations of theories of quantum gravity \cite{Arraut:2025qsh}.
 This also provides an elegant way to constrain possible theories of quantum gravity and possible future research directions in black-hole mechanics.